 The Lord stated at the last supper that he was separating Himself at that stage, (Matt.
 26:29 and Mark 14:25).
 There is the implication in that verse that the abstinence from wine in the Nazarite Vow mode, indicated the same Nazarite dedication to purpose, in this case His Father's Kingdom, and elimination of the enemies of Israel and God, (Ezk.
 14:21); typified in Judges 14!
 This idea has much merit in the context of Zech.
 14:21, which includes Satan's evil spirits, (Zech.
 13:2) as not until then will “The House of the Lord” (i.e. Jehovah) be cleansed of Canaanites!

-When He met Mary at the tomb on the resurrection morning, He as the Sacrificial Lamb; was yet to be in the Father’s presence, as Peace Offering and First Fruit.
-He was also the Wave Offering, this procedure had to be followed (to fulfil all righteousness in the Mosaic Law) before there could be a Harvest.
-That Harvest is the one referred to in Revelation 14:15, and is in abeyance due to Israel's rejection of Jesus as Messiah, finally at Acts 28:28.
+When He met Mary at the tomb on the resurrection morning, (He as the Sacrificial Lamb); was yet to be in the Father’s presence, as Peace Offering and First Fruit, ( as The Wave Offering ), this procedure had to be followed (to fulfil all righteousness in the Mosaic Law) before there could be a Harvest.
+That Harvest is the one referred to in Revelation 14:15, and is in abeyance, due to Israel's rejection of Jesus as Messiah, finally at Acts 28: 25-28.
+Israel will not accept/see Jesus as their Messiah; until the events of Zech.12:10!

-Therefore He could not be touched by Mary until the offering was complete.
+Therefore He could not be touched by Mary until the Offering of "First Fruit" was complete.
 Although this may appear pedantic to our understanding, in the conflict between Jehovah and Satan, every step has to be perfect.
-(See: Zipporah and the Circumcision of Gershom and Eliezer).
-Hence our Lord's comment to John "Let all righteousness be fulfilled", at His Baptism; just prior to Satan’s direct attempt to coerce Jesus to sin!.
+(See: Satan's contest with God, above; and Zipporah and the Circumcision of Gershom and Eliezer).
+Hence our Lord's comment to John "Let all righteousness be fulfilled", at His Baptism; just prior to Satan’s direct attempt to coerce Jesus to sin!

-His appearance to Mary was an expression of His great love for her and the disciples, in an attempt to reduce their grief and suffering; and also to send the same message to Christians world-wide at the present time, and in the future!
+His appearance to Mary in the Tomb garden was an expression of His great love for her and the disciples, in an attempt to reduce their grief and suffering; and also to send the same message to Christians world-wide at the present time, and in the future!

 When He walked with two of His disciples (unknown to them, Luke 24) and also broke bread with them a little later, He had been to the Father to perform the above mentioned as First Fruit, so that His communion with the disciples both on the Emmaus road and their later meal, was not harming His First Fruit status.